John Fuller of Newton Descended from the Vikings

 Lavenham Parish Church

-Elisabeth’s father, Walter, in his Will of 1653, left 20 shillings to his daughter, Elisabeth; “the nowe wife of John Fuller in New England” and those few words gave the descendants of John Fuller of Newton assurance as to what part of the world they were from.
+Elisabeth’s father, Walter, left 20 shillings to his daughter, Elisabeth in his will, proved in 1653; “the nowe (sic) wife of John Fuller in New England” and with those few words the descendants of John Fuller of Newton knew the ancestry of both John and Elizabeth.
 Walters Will

 Children

+The first documented evidence of the John Fuller family in New England is the birth record of their fourth son, Joseph, 10 Feb, 1652/3 and therefore the first three children were likely born in England as was his marriage to Elizabeth Cole.
 John and wife Elizabeth, had 8 children of which 7 lived to have families of their own.
 The official Vital Records of Massachusetts show no birth record for the first three children (John Jr., Elizabeth & Jonathan) however we find them in the Births section of the “Town” Vital Records for Newton (b. about 1645, 1647 & 1648).
 The Vital Records for Cambridge do record the births of the remaining five children (Joseph 1652/3; Joshua 1654; Jeremiah 1658/9; Bethia 1661 & Isaac 1665).
-Their daughter Elizabeth along with her husband, Job Hyde, died in 1685 so their 8 living children were divided and raised by each of the couple’s parents.
-Their son Jonathan and his wife Mindwell had no children and in his Will left his farm to his namesake nephew Jonathan, son of his brother Captain Joseph.
-Their son Captain Joshua was married three times and had five daughters and no sons to leave his farm to, as was the custom of the day.
 More……..children

 First Settlers Monument, Newton, MA